Spring 2021 Visitor Center

-While the Visitor Center and Museum are currently closed there are plenty of camping, hiking, and other recreational opportunities available at Canyons of the Ancients National Monument.
+Visitors may continue to enjoy the BLM trains open space areas and Monument.
+There are plenty of camping, hiking and other recreational opportunities.
 Review these Frequently Asked Questions for more information about what you can do at the Monument.

 Camping and campfires are prohibited in front-country recreation areas (i.e. Pueblo sites, Sand Canyon/Rock Creek, and Canyons of the Ancients Recreation Management Areas) and all trailheads.
 Camping and campfires are allowed in backcountry areas throughout the Monument but are prohibited in archaeological sites and within 300 feet of water sources (ponds, springs, streams etc.) and developed areas (trails, kiosks, parking areas etc.).
 Check out the dispersed camping tip sheet for additional information.
 Also make sure you download the Transportation Map!
 Check for local or regional fire restrictions.